Chart Color Schemes

 Health performance in Catalina is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Catalina faces significant health challenges, as assessed by AreaSearch.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
-Private health cover is extremely low, at approximately 46% of the total population (around 1,255 people), compared to 51.9% in the rest of NSW and a national average of 55.7%.
+Catalina faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
+Private health cover is extremely low at approximately 46% of the total population (~1,255 people), compared to 51.9% in Regional NSW and a national average of 55.7%.

-The most prevalent medical conditions are arthritis (affecting 12.7% of residents) and mental health issues (10.0%).
-However, 56.2% of residents report having no medical ailments, compared to 63.3% in the rest of NSW.
-Working-age population health is notably challenging due to high chronic condition rates.
-The area has a higher proportion of seniors aged 65 and over at 32.7% (894 people), compared to 23.4% in the rest of NSW.
-Senior health outcomes present some challenges, generally aligning with national rankings.
+The most common medical conditions are arthritis (12.7%) and mental health issues (10.0%).
+Conversely, 56.2% of residents report having no medical ailments, lower than the 63.3% across Regional NSW.
+The working-age population faces notable health challenges due to elevated chronic condition rates.
+The area has a higher proportion of seniors, with 32.9% aged 65 and over (899 people), compared to 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges but generally align with national rankings.

 Frequently Asked Questions - Health